pingcap/docs/tiup/tiup-cluster-topology-reference.md

 `tiflash_servers` specifies the machines on which TiFlash services are deployed.
 It also specifies the service configuration on each machine.
 This section is an array, and each element of the array contains the following fields:

-- `host`: Specifies the machine on which the TiFlash services are deploy.
+- `host`: Specifies the machine on which the TiFlash services are deployed.
 The field value is the IP address and cannot be omitted.

 - `ssh_port`: The SSH port used when connecting to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.